vestrel00/contacts-android/README.md

 #### Complete sample app

 Build the sample app as simple as possible, referencing new and older versions to ensure all functionality is included (though may look different).
-Document that the sample app design is more based on older versions; API Nougat and below.

 - View Contact
     - Star (favorite) contact